miku/zek/README.md

 Zek is a **prototype** for creating a Go [struct](https://golang.org/ref/spec#Struct_types) from an XML document.
-The resulting struct work best for *reading* XML (see also [#14](https://github.com/miku/zek/issues/14)), to create XML, you might want to use [something else](https://github.com/avelino/awesome-go#xml).
+The resulting struct works best for *reading* XML (see also [#14](https://github.com/miku/zek/issues/14)), to create XML, you might want to use [something else](https://github.com/avelino/awesome-go#xml).